embulk/embulk-filter-encrypt/README.md

 It shows key and iv as following:

-    key=FF69F0CADDFFA76CC08C629DFAEFFF3EA9650A2320FFE126D88FF9100446249F
+    key=D0867C9310D061F17ACD11EB30DE68265DCB79849BE5FB2BE157919D19BF2F42
-    iv =50D6267A078EFACD00CAEAA2A4064FC0
+    iv =2A1D6BD59D2DB50A59364BAD3B9B6544

-### Using openssl command
+### Using openssl EVP_BytesToKey algorithm

-You can use `openssl` command to generate key and iv from a password.
-If you use AES-256-CBC algorithm, you type following command:
+You can use `openssl` EVP_BytesToKey algorithm to generate key and iv from a password.
+If you use AES-256-CBC cipher algorithm, you type following command:

     $ echo secret | openssl enc -aes-256-cbc -a -nosalt -p